2010 Article, updated November 2017

 - If the group is based very much on the abilities and mana of its cultural leader and with admission to performing membership being auditioned, the approach may be far less democratic.
 In such case a trust may well be the better model, but if the group is to operate commercially a company may be considered the appropriate option.

-Article 3 in this series discussed whether or not an entity should incorporate, and my approach, essentially, is that if the entity will enter into legal commitments or might incur legal liabilities that members (especially executive members) would not want to have to meet themselves personally then the entity should incorporate.
+The article, “Why Incorporate?“in this series discussed whether or not an entity should incorporate, and my approach, essentially, is that if the entity will enter into legal commitments or might incur legal liabilities that members (especially executive members) would not want to have to meet themselves personally then the entity should incorporate.
 Incorporation also gives to those with whom the entity inter-acts some sense of permanence and credibility.

 Charitable or not?

 Most societies will be registered under the Incorporated Societies Act 1908.
-However, if a society is charitable then registration under the Charitable Trusts Act 1957 may be considered, and a charitable trust cannot be registered other than under the Charitable Trusts Act.
+However, if a society is charitable then registration under the Charitable Trusts Act 1957 may be considered, and (generally) a charitable trust cannot be registered other than under the Charitable Trusts Act.
 Registration under this Act has some advantages; no filing fees and no annual return being the obvious ones, but the perceptual benefits of being registered as a charity under this Act may also be considered to be a benefit.

 If a company model is more appropriate, the entity (including a charitable organisation) may be registered under the Companies Act 1993.
 For completeness, it should be noted that there are specific statutes under which industrial unions, credit unions, friendly societies, and agricultural and pastoral societies may be registered.

 Having worked through the maze of options to be considered, the interview then gets on to what the people who came to see you really thought was the object of the appointment; the constitution.
 Most practitioners regularly advising on societies and trusts will have developed their own standard template rules and deeds.
-I find it far more time-consuming (and, therefore, more expensive) to draft a constitution if I have to work on a draft produced by the clients or to revise an existing constitution.
+I find it far more time-consuming (and, therefore, more expensive) to draft a constitution if I have to work on a draft produced by the clients or if I have to revise an existing constitution.

 A badly drafted constitution will cause dreadful (and potentially expensive) problems if issues arise about governance or management.
 Some of the problems I’ve encountered include: